-Currently, Nordion is our sole supplier of Xenon, and we believe it is currently the only supplier of Xenon in the world.
+Currently, Nordion is our sole supplier of Xenon, and we believe it is currently the principal supplier of Xenon in the world.
 Xenon is captured by the NRU reactor as a by-product of the Moly production process.
 Our agreement with Nordion is on a purchase order basis.
+Nordion recently announced that it has entered into a definitive agreement to be acquired by Sterigenics.
+As a result of this transaction, our supplier could change the terms on which we obtain Xenon.
 We are also currently pursuing additional sources of Xenon from potential new producers around the world that seek to produce Xenon with existing or new reactors and technologies.
 If we are not able to secure a new producer of Xenon prior to the expiration of the NRU reactor's license in 2016 and obtain regulatory approval to sell Xenon from that new producer, we will no longer be able to offer Xenon in our portfolio of commercial products.
-See "Risk Factors-Risks Relating to our Business and Industry-We face both potential supply and demand challenges for Xenon."
+See "Risk Factors-Risks Relating to our Business and Industry-We face potential supply and demand challenges for Xenon."